 “…[I]t takes a certain flair of real insight to make things simple again.
 And this insight does not come easily to people who have allowed themselves to become alienated from real, productive work and from the self-balancing system of nature, which never fails to recognize measure and limitation.”

 Our entire society today pushes us away from the natural forces that human beings were created to be a part of.
 If we are going to salvage this nation, it is not just grand, sweeping reforms that must be enacted.
 There will be millions of small steps taken by millions of people.
 You want rebellion?
-Rejecting the soulless construct of modern life is a revolutionary act.We value your comments!
-Please weigh in on our comment section below.
+Rejecting the soulless construct of modern life is a revolutionary act.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com